Rok at La Brea Pitch Lake in Trinidad showing natural asphalt surface textures

 • Delicious Indian food in Port of Spain.

-Trinidad and Tobago is a beautiful twin-island nation in the Caribbean region, just 10 kilometers from the coast of Venezuela.
+Trinidad and Tobago (TT) is a beautiful twin-island nation in the Caribbean region, just 10 kilometers from the coast of Venezuela.
 It has been a popular Caribbean destination for centuries even though, unlike most Caribbean nations and territories, which rely heavily on tourism, the Trinidadian economy is primarily industrial with an emphasis on petroleum and petrochemicals.

 Much of the nation’s wealth is derived from its large reserves of oil and natural gas.
 Therefore, it is not surprising that it is one of the region’s wealthiest and most developed countries.